How Amazon Product Photography Impacts Conversion: 7 Mistakes to Avoid

 The Solution: Use lifestyle photography to answer unasked questions.
 Show the product in use by a person who represents your target demographic.
 If you are selling a travel mug, show it fitting perfectly in a car cup holder.
 If you are selling a decorative lamp, show it on a nightstand next to a book to provide scale.
 Good lifestyle images bridge the gap between the screen and reality.

-A common mistake in secondary images is the "Feature Dump," where sellers cram every minor technical specification into a single, text-heavy image.
-The result is a cluttered graphic that is impossible to read on a phone and overwhelming on a desktop.
+A common mistake in secondary images is cramming every technical spec into one heavy graphic.
+The result is unreadable on a phone and overwhelming on desktop.

 The Solution: Adopt a "Benefit-First" hierarchy.
 Break your information down across multiple images.